telerik/blazor-docs/knowledge-base/treeview-scroll-to-item.md

 ## Description

+This KB article discusses the following scenarios and questions:

-I expand a TreeView parent item and select a child item.
+* I expand a TreeView parent item and select a child item.
 The child item may be outside the visible part of the page viewport.
 How to find and automatically scroll to the selected TreeView node, even if it is not visible on the screen?

-Sometimes I may load additional TreeView data and refresh the TreeView.
+* Sometimes I may load additional TreeView data and refresh the TreeView.
 Then, I need to scroll to a specific item.
 Users should not scroll manually in this case.

-How to implement behavior like `scrollIntoView` in Javascript, or `BringIntoView` in WPF, or `EnsureVisible` in Windows UI?
+* How to implement behavior like `scrollIntoView` in Javascript, or `BringIntoView` in WPF, or `EnsureVisible` in Windows UI?
+* How to focus a TreeView node, so that the user doesn't have to scroll to it?

 ## Solution